Correlation function of flavored fermion in holographic QCD: The holographic correspondence with flavored fermion

+so that the boundary value of $\xi$ is the correlation function.
+Therefore, our goal is to derive and solve the equations for $\xi$ with the in-falling boundary conditions usually used in AdS/CFT.

-\item Solve the the equation for $\xi$ with incoming wave boundary condition and the two-point retarded Green function $G_{R}$ is given by extracting the finite part of $\xi$. \end{enumerate} The above steps are based on the prescription in AdS/CFT dictionary for two-point correlation function \cite{key-10,key-14}.
-We notice that in the AdS/CFT correspondence, the onshell action (\ref{eq:16}) would always include a finite part due to the isometry of AdS or equivalently the conformal symmetry in the dual theory \cite{key-14}.
+Besides, in the AdS/CFT correspondence, the onshell action (\ref{eq:16}) would always include a finite part due to the isometry of AdS or equivalently the conformal symmetry in the dual theory \cite{key-14}.
 Hence the holographic renormalization could work consistently to remove the divergence presented in action (\ref{eq:16}).
 However, in a general background, the onshell action (\ref{eq:16}) might not include any finite parts which could lead to a non-renormalizable dual theory.
-Nevertheless, it is possible to define a finite Green function consistently by rescaling the boundary value $\psi_{0}$ with respect to $\psi$ which, as we will see, is equivalent to exact the finite part of $\xi$ given in (\ref{eq:19}).
-Therefore in the following sections, we will test our prescription in the top-down D4/D8 and D3/D7 approaches in holography.
+Nevertheless, it is possible to define a finite Green function consistently by rescaling the boundary value $\psi_{0}$ with respect to $\psi$ which, as we will see, is equivalent to exact the finite part of $\xi$ given in (\ref{eq:20}).
+Therefore in the following sections, we will test our prescription in the top-down D4/D8 and D3/D7 approaches by holography.